-Most travel credit card users are in it for the points—which is smart.
-If you frequently book travel and dine out, double or triple points mean free money toward flights, hotels, and more.
+Most credit card users are in it for the travel points—which is smart.
+If you frequently spend money on travel (which includes ride shares like Uber) and dine out, getting double or triple points without even traveling mean free money toward flights, hotels, and more.
 But point-happy travelers who don’t read the fine print of their card agreement (who does?) might not realize just how many free credit card travel benefits their card comes with—and they’re missing out.

 Nowadays, issuers provide an array of travel perks that you might not even know you have.
-Here’s what to look for in your credit card travel benefits.
+From food-delivery credits to luxe lounges, here’s what to look for in your credit card travel benefits.

 Lounge Access and Meal Credits